 At some point, you'll have so many properties that you won't have the time or mental resources to manage them all.
-Depending on the market your property is in and the level of services chosen, for 6 to 12% of your monthly collected rent a property manager will screen tenants for you, take care of rent collection, arrange for repairs, make sure you're not violating any local ordinances, and manage a slew of other issues.
+Depending on the market your property is in and the level of services chosen, property management companies usually charge 6 to 12% of your monthly collected rent for their services.
+This will usually include screening tenants, taking care of rent collection, arranging for repairs, ensuring violation of any local ordinances is avoided, and management of a slew of other issues.

 3. Screen Tenants